jnhuynh/exercises/README.md

 - `path_to_changes.json`: can be any JSON file in the structure outlined in the "Structure of Change file" section.
 - `path_to_output.json`: any filename. _NOTE_ existing files will be overwritten.

-# Acceptance Criteria for Changes file

-- Add an existing song to an existing playlist
-- Add a new playlist for existing user; playlist should contain at least 1 existing song
-- Remove an existing playlist

 # Design Decisions/Considerations

 ### Structure of Input file